Calling All Friends & Supporters

 As a friend and supporter of the Royal Navy and Royal Marines Charity, our rallying cry to you is to reflect on your own networks and neighbourhoods and extend an outstretched hand to Royal Naval contacts past and present or their dependents whose employment status, living arrangements, financial stability and personal circumstances may make them hidden, lost or lonely and without a dependable support network.
-Drop them a line and help provide them with a more positive outlook for 2021 by letting them know you’re thinking about them.
+Please use the attached post cards to drop them a line and help provide them with a more positive outlook for the remainder of 2021 and going forward by letting them know you’re thinking about them.

 We have some wonderful postcards to send to those in your neighbourhoods or networks, and would be very happy to send some free of charge to you.
 Please drop us a line at email@example.com to request more.